The Windmill Turns Both Ways

 Naruto didn't answer.
 More specifically, he couldn't answer, because his voice stopped working.
 He stared down at his supposed home with wide eyes, and knew that this could not be reality.

 The settlement he saw down below was only a little bit bigger than the one he had found earlier, and made of similar wooden structures.
 But it was nestled in a space much too big for it.
-Naruto would have denied to the end of his breath that it was Konoha, except that he easily recognized the village wall and gate, like his home had been gutted to death from the inside of its shell and hollowed out.
+Naruto would have denied to the end of his breath that it was Konoha, except that he easily recognized the village wall and gate, like his home had been gutted from the inside of its shell and hollowed out.
 And at the back of it, there was the iconic Hokage Monument, displaying five faces.
 Five faces, even though the Fifth Hokage had only been inaugurated yesterday.

 Konoha was simply gone.
 There was a gaping hole in the ground where his village used to be, and that was terrifying even if there was no way it was real.
 A cold numbness weighed down his limbs and completely jammed his thoughts.